Skip to main content

 MIT's Project NANDA studied generative AI rollouts inside organisations and found 95% delivered no measurable P&L impact.
 The report says the gap is driven less by model quality than by whether the tool is embedded in the workflow.

-"Pro-innovation" doesn't mean unregulated.
-The ICO has the data-protection side, the NCSC has the security side, the EU AI Act can catch UK businesses operating in or serving the EU, and ISO/IEC 42001 gives buyers a recognised AI management-system standard.
+The ICO covers data protection, the NCSC publishes security guidance, and the EU AI Act can apply to UK businesses operating in or serving the EU.
+ISO/IEC 42001 also gives buyers a recognised AI management-system standard.

 Data protection on AI